dev0x451/dev0x451/README.md

+### Hi there👋
-### Hi there👋, my name is Arkady, I'm a passionate Frontend/UI developer looking forward to working on projects that change peoples' lives
+### My name is Arkady, I'm a passionate Frontend/UI developer looking forward to working on frontned projects that could be useful for people and make their lives easer...
 - 🔭 I’m currently working on my portfolio site
 - 🌱 I’m currently learning TypeScript and Redux
-- 👯 I’m looking to collaborate on fun frontend
+- 👯 I’m looking to collaborate on projects with React/TypeScript stack
 - 📫 How to reach me: @arkady_vl on Telegram
 - ⚡ Fun fact: I'm lefthanded but I eat with my right hand :)